Our purpose is to create heroes, grow businesses, and change lives.

 IMPACT teaches business leaders how to build high-performing teams that achieve extraordinary digital sales and marketing results through coaching, online training, and in-person experiences.
 We look forward to joining you on your journey to becoming a hero for your own company.

+Because, fun fact, pillar pages don't write themselves.
+Nor do content style guides, sales enablement content, blog articles, or case studies.
+(Oh, who am I kidding?
+I love what I do!)
 This surprises me, given how every other article I read recently has to do with the rise of Skynet as a reality; you'd think they'd have figured out how to do all of that by now, right?

 Plus, hyperbolic posturing about the robot apocalypse aside, there are a lot of ways technology and automation have already transformed the way I map out, write, and produce the content for a lot of our strategies.

-Since neither content (or pimpin') is easy, I'm going to share the apps and tools I use every single day — and consider indispensable — to produce a good portion content you interact with on this website.
+Since neither content (nor pimpin') is easy, I'm going to share the apps and tools I use every single day — and consider indispensable — to produce a good portion content you interact with on this website.

 I'm not talking about marketing automation software or website hosting in this list, though.
 While those are critical to digital marketing operations, this list is all about the invaluable tools and apps (many of them free!) that help the content sausage get made.